Lee-AI001/Storytelling_Transformer/README.md

 - 💡 A transformer model trained for narrative generation
 - 📦 Pretrained model + tokenizer (already saved in `storage/`)
 - 🧠 Modular files: easy to understand and extend
-- ✨ Plug-and-play `pulling.py` to load any model version you like!
+-  :( unable to share the dataset cause size limit in github

 ---